ideletemyself/ideletemyself.github.io/_posts/2017-02-05-pymongo-blog-part2.md

 The famous phrase has been spoken for hundreds of years.
 Almost nine hundred by some [estimates](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants).
-It's most famous user, however, is [Isaac Newton](https://en.wikipedia.org/wiki/Isaac_Newton).
+It's most famous speaker, however, is [Isaac Newton](https://en.wikipedia.org/wiki/Isaac_Newton).
 What's not known by most is the controversy surrounding the quote by Newton.
 The prevailing [theory](https://www.brainpickings.org/2016/02/16/newton-standing-on-the-shoulders-of-giants/) has been that Newton was trying to complement the person the letter containing the quote was for, [Robert Hooke](https://en.wikipedia.org/wiki/Robert_Hooke).
 By telling Hooke that without his work on colors and light that he, Newton, wouldn't